amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Notes

+* `"Region: Point`" defines a point in space.
+Using this definition, cell sets encompassing this point are retrieved inside Amanzi.

 * `"Region: Box`" defines a region bounded by coordinate-aligned planes.
+Boxes are allowed to be of zero thickness in only one direction in which case they are equivalent to planes.

-  Currently, `"Region: Plane`" is constrained to be coordinate-aligned.
+* Currently, `"Region: Plane`" is constrained to be coordinate-aligned.

-* The "Region: Labeled Set" region requires a `"Label`" that was given to sets generated in a preprocessing step and stored in a formatted data file.
+* The `"Region: Labeled Set`" region defines a named set of mesh entities existing in an input mesh file.
+This is the same file that contains the computational mesh.
+The name of the entity set is given by `"Label`".
 For example, a mesh file in the Exodus II format can be processed to tag cells, faces and/or nodes with specific labels, using a variety of external tools.
 Regions based on such sets are assigned a user-defined label for Amanzi, which may